Wlkn/KitchenKaleidoscope/README.md

 -   User authentication and authorization with login and signup, including hashed passwords
 -   Recipe privacy options - users can choose to keep their recipe private or publish it publicly
 -   Create ingredients and units for everyone to use
+-   CRUD - The App allows you to Create, Read, Update and Delete recipes.

 ## Technologies Used